XVilka/ibx/README.md

     let () = Command.run command

-You can simply build it by running
+Assuming the above program is stored in the file `last_price.ml`, you can simply build it by running

-    $ ocamlbuild -use-ocamlfind -tag thread -pkgs ibx,threads last_price.native
+    $ ocamlbuild -use-ocamlfind -tag thread -pkg ibx last_price.native

-and then use it to retrieve the last price of Apple Inc. as follows:
+and then use it to get the last price of a stock (e.g. Apple Inc.) as follows:

     $ ./last_price.native AAPL